athina98/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/docs/user-guide/pallet-defect-detection/how-to-guides/generating-model-from-geti.md

 ### Model Backbone Change

 Change the model backbone from the default architecture to other architectures for your specific requirements.
-For a complete list of supported model architectures, refer to [Supported Models Documentation](https://docs.geti.intel.com/docs/user-guide/getting-started/use-geti/supported-models).
+For a complete list of supported model architectures, refer to [Geti™ - Supported Models Documentation](https://docs.geti.intel.com/docs/user-guide/getting-started/use-geti/supported-models).

 1. Click on **Models** from the left sidebar
 2. Select **Train Model**